idaholab/moose/framework/doc/content/source/meshgenerators/FileMeshGenerator.md

 | .xda, .xdr  | libMesh formats          | [XDA.md] |
 | .vtk, .pvtu | Visualization Toolkit    | [VTKOutput.md] |

-These formats (for writing meshes) are supported by libmesh and could easily be added to MOOSE if needed:
+These formats (for writing meshes) are supported by libMesh and could easily be added to MOOSE if needed:

 | Extension     | Description                       |
 | :-            | :-                       | :- |